BlueFisher/RL-Unity-envs/README.md

+!!!
+This project is deprecated.
+All Unity scenes are transferred to [https://github.com/StepNeverStop/UnityEnvs](https://github.com/StepNeverStop/UnityEnvs)

 Unity environments based on Unity ML-Agents Toolkit.
 We now have
-- Simple Roller
+- Roller
 - 3D Ball
-- Simple Boat
-- Crawler
+- Square
-- Ray Roller
+- Pyramid